 Public Diplomacy Programs for Afghanistan and Pakistan

-The U.S. Government (USG) is providing resources to promote diplomatic solutions, through language training, critical skills development and other public diplomacy programs.
+The U.S. Government (USG) is providing resources to promote diplomatic solutions, through English language instruction and computer training, critical skills development and other public diplomacy programs.
 These resources support the people, platforms, and programs necessary to meet the international challenges to American security and welfare.
 Educational and cultural engagement is premised on the knowledge that mutual understanding, the development of future leaders, and the benefits of education programs influence societies and affect official decision-making almost everywhere in the world today.

 General information about this opportunity